msheldon83/EdluminUI/README.md

 ## Testing

-- To run unit tests, run `yarn test:unit` or `yarn test:unit --watch` (for the interactive jest-based test runner).
+- To run unit tests, run `yarn jest` or `yarn jest --watch` (for the interactive jest-based test runner).
 This simply runs jest in the current directory, which will use config in the `jest` section of `package.json`.

-Note: `yarn test:unit` is an alias for running `jest` directly.